HIPAA applies to all healthcare providers and covered entities.

 Accidental violations of the HIPAA rules would most likely fall under the category of tier 1 violations.
 However, even if it was an accident, termination of your job may depend on how minor the violation was.

 If at the time of the violation you were not aware of the mistake you were making, the violation was small, and the violation caused no harm, it will most likely be dealt with privately.
-This would mean that a verbal or written warning may be issued and your employer may require further training on HIPAA compliance.
+This would mean that a verbal or written warning may be issued and your employer may require further training on HIPAA alignment.
 In this instance, it is not likely you will lose your job.

 However, even if HIPAA Rules were unknowingly violated, termination is likely if the violation was serious.
 A violation like this will be reported, and if you are a healthcare provider, suspension or loss of your license is a possibility.